petriedish/Getting-and-Cleaning-Data-Course-Project/README.md

-This is an explanation of the script submitted for the Getting and Cleaning Data Course Project This project was authored by Peter Van Laarhoven, petriedish@gmail.com The script was written and tested in RStudio Version 1.0.143 using R version 3.4.1 in Windows 10
+This is an explanation of the script submitted for the Getting and Cleaning Data Course Project.
+This project was authored by Peter Van Laarhoven, petriedish@gmail.com.
+The script was written and tested in RStudio Version 1.0.143 using R version 3.4.1 in Windows 10.

 1. The three library dependencies were loaded: dplyr, RCurl, and tidyr.